 A New Class of Bluetooth Audio Device

-Newer Bluetooth audio devices are being designed with a mobile-first mentality, taking advantage of the standard inclusion of Bluetooth in virtually every smartphone and tablet, while adopting recent innovations like Bluetooth Low Energy (also referred to as Bluetooth Smart or BLE) and NFC.
+Newer Bluetooth audio devices are being designed with a mobile-first mentality, taking advantage of the standard inclusion of Bluetooth in virtually every smartphone and tablet, while adopting recent innovations like Bluetooth Low Energy (also referred to as Bluetooth Smart or Bluetooth LE) and NFC.
 However, this focus on mobile convenience seems go hand in hand with a lack of consideration for non-smartphone platforms like Windows and Linux, as evidenced by compatibility issues with them.
 This situation reflects an aggressive push starting in 2016 to get wireless audio devices in the hands of consumers.
 Various phone manufacturers, following Apple’s lead, are forsaking the venerable 3.5mm headphone jack in favor of wireless audio solutions like Bluetooth.
 This movement has accompanied across-the-board advancements in technology for wireless audio devices, such as new battery technology that has brought longer battery life for wireless audio solutions while providing additional power to the headphones, making enhancements like active noise cancellation easier to include.